brannerchinese/rc_study_plans/sections/chinese_input_methods_linux.md

       * Gwoyeu Romatzyh 國語羅馬字

         Consider trying to prepare, using `ibus-table`?
+Only good for an initial, syllable-by-syllable approach.
+For connected words, there is logic required.

         > `ibus-table`, developed by Yu Wei Yu, is an IME that loads tables of input methods which do not need complicated logic to select words.
 Many structure-based Chinese input methods such as Cangjie and Wubi are supported this way. (https://en.wikipedia.org/wiki/Intelligent_Input_Bus#ibus-table, accessed 20170217)